The Best Savings Accounts in Delaware for 2023

 CIT Bank

-CIT Bank — now a division of First Citizens Bank — offers its Savings Connect savings account that has one of the highest savings account rates you can find.
 There’s a $100 minimum deposit required to open the account, but you won’t pay any account opening or maintenance fees.
 CIT Bank savings accounts also come with a convenient digital banking app.

-Read the CIT Savings Connect Review
+Read the CIT Savings Connect review.

 Barclays

-Read the Barclays Savings Review
+Read the Barclays Savings review.

 Marcus by Goldman Sachs

-Marcus by Goldman Sachs boasts an interest rate that’s higher than the national average.
-There’s no minimum deposit to set up the account, nor will you be subject to monthly fees.
-Marcus offers same-day transfers to and from other banks, which is hard to find with other online savings accounts.
+Marcus also offers same-day transfers to and from other banks, which is hard to find with other online savings accounts.

-Read the Marcus by Goldman Sachs Savings Review
+Read the Marcus by Goldman Sachs Savings review.

 A Look at Local Delaware Banks